 The two herpes simplex viruses (1 and 2) can cause painful lesions, known as cold sores or fever blisters, to appear around the mouth.
 They can also cause painful ulcers around the genitals or anus.

 People who have HIV may find that the herpes simplex lesions keep coming back.
 After a person contracts the herpes virus, it remains in the spinal cord ganglia for life.
-Herpes lesions may be one of the earliest signs of an undiagnosed HIV infection.
+Herpes lesions

 In people with very damaged immune systems, the herpes simplex virus can also cause: